Mentorship & Workshops

-The School of Creative Integration offers a myriad of workshops and seminars designed to improve your writing with life-changing techniques formulated over years of experience.
-We offer everything from one-off workshops, to two-month certificates.
-The School of creative Integration has a unique and unflinching approach to teaching, ensuring each student's work is intimately understood, as an honest appraisal of both strengths and weaknesses is offered with compassion and constructive methods for improvement.
-Our philosophy is simple: we value honesty, bravery, and vulnerability, and believe that with self-knowledge and dedication to craft, anyone can create works of impact.
+Robin Richardson offers a myriad of workshops and seminars designed to improve your writing with life-changing techniques formulated over years of experience.
+Richardson has a unique and unflinching approach to teaching, ensuring each student's work is intimately understood, as an honest appraisal of both strengths and weaknesses is offered with compassion and constructive methods for improvement.
+Her philosophy is simple: she values honesty, bravery, and vulnerability, and believes that with self-knowledge and dedication to craft, anyone can create works of impact.

 About your instructor: Robin Richardson is an award-winning poet and prose writer with an MFA in Poetry from Sarah Lawrence College.
-She has published three award winning collections of poetry, and is Founding Editor of Minola Review.
+She has published three collections of poetry, and is Founding Editor of Minola Review.
+Her work has been published in Poetry Magazine, Tin House, The American Poetry Review, Hazlitt, Salon, and many others.
 Richardson's passion is discovering and mentoring new writers.
 She cares deeply about the craft of writing and is genuinely invested in the success and well-being of each and every one of her students.
+Register at email@example.com

 Accessing the Unconscious